sybrew/the-seo-framework/readme.txt

 * Added: The generation comments within the Sitemap output are now translatable.
 * Added: The plugin usage comments within the HTML output are now translatable.
 * Added: Translation comments aimed at front-end translations, translators can now easily find high-priority translations through the "Front-end" filter keyword.
-* Added: Removal of adjecent post rel links, this is now managed by The SEO Framework.
+* Added: Removal of WordPress Core adjacent post rel links, this is now managed by The SEO Framework.
 * Added: Implemented, but left deactivated, the SEO bar in the Post Edit screens.
 You can enable this through a filter, found at [The SEO Framework filters](https://theseoframework.com/docs/api/filters/).
 * Added: Ultimate Member profile titles compatibility.
 * Added: A lot more sitemap plugins can be detected.